SummaryRead the full fact sheet

 Liposuction involves infiltrating fluid into the tissue and then inserting a cannula (a thin hollow tube) through a small incision.
 The cannula is moved back and forth in a controlled motion to loosen the excess fat, which is then removed from the body by vacuum suction.
 Factors such as the person’s age and skin elasticity are important considerations when deciding whether liposuction alone will give good results.

 Excision (surgical removal) is recommended where glandular breast tissue or excess skin must be removed to correct gynaecomastia.
 Excision is necessary if the areola is to be reduced or if the nipple needs to be repositioned on the chest.
-Incision (cutting) patterns vary depending on the specific conditions and the surgeon’s preference.
+Incision (cutting) patterns vary depending on the specific conditions and the medical practitioner’s preference.

-Whenever possible, the surgeon will try to hide the incisions within skin creases or at the edges of the areola.
+Whenever possible, the medical practitioner will try to hide the incisions within skin creases or at the edges of the areola.
 Usually, some tissue is left behind the nipple to prevent a postoperative hollowing or ‘donut’ deformity.
 This residual tissue may regrow in the future – for example, if substances that cause gynaecomastia are used again after the operation.

 Immediately after the breast reduction operation